 Lake Scugog Enhancement Project

-The Lake Scugog Enhancement Project is a $3-5 million-dollar project to improve the Port Perry Bay area by increasing a localized area to proper navigational depths and creating an engineered (constructed) wetland that filters harmful pollutants from stormwater runoff entering the lake, while providing a sanctuary for fish, birds, amphibians and turtles, and incorporating a beautiful walking path along Lake Scugog’s shores.
+The Lake Scugog Enhancement Project is a $3 to $4 million-dollar project to improve the Port Perry Bay area by increasing localized areas to proper navigational depths and constructing an engineered wetland that filters harmful pollutants from stormwater runoff entering the lake, while providing a sanctuary for fish, birds, amphibians and turtles, and incorporating a beautiful walking path along Lake Scugog’s shores.

-Lake Scugog’s natural features have been in constant transition since Day 1.
+Lake Scugog’s features have constantly been in natural transition.
 The ecosystem is primarily driven and stressed by human influences like stormwater runoff, invasive species transmission and nutrient inputs (like phosphorus and nitrogen).

 The lake requires responsible best-management practices including measures for the protection of diverse watershed ecosystems, while balancing the natural environment and sustainable economic development.